CommunityToolkit/WindowsCommunityToolkit/docs/services/MicrosoftGraph.md

 ## Prerequisites

-NOTE: This API will not work on an XBOX UWP Application
+> [!NOTE] This API will not work on an XBOX UWP Application

 ### 1. Get and Office 365 Subscription